Elite Sports Medicine + Orthopedics

 The Elite Sports Medicine + Orthopedics team specializes in MISS to treat a range of back and neck problems.

 What Type of Minimally Invasive Spine Surgery Might I Need?

 The board-certified spine doctors in Nashville offer several types of minimally invasive spine surgery.
 One of the main ones is spinal fusion, which involves combining two or more vertebrae to form one solid unit.

 Fusion stops the movement between your vertebrae that can cause back pain and often occurs after removing a herniated disc.
 This minimally invasive spine surgery can also help halt spinal abnormalities like scoliosis from getting worse and treat problems like lumbar instability and spinal injuries.

 XLIF is a way of accessing the vertebrae in your lower back through your side.
-It's also known as LLIF (lateral lumbar interbody fusion (LLIF).
+It's also known as lateral lumbar interbody fusion (LLIF).
 Like other forms of this surgery, the doctor will remove the disc and insert an implant to help the bones fuse.

 Our Minimally Invasive Spine Surgery Specialists

 Elbow Painmore info